serafeimgr/pythonic-atom/README.md

 ----------

 Before installing any atom package mentioned below you need to run `pip install -r requirements.txt` to install the necessary python packages.
+Also make sure your path is configured properly.

 ----------